Opinion | Trump just made Biden’s closing argument for him

 - A federal judge struck down Trump’s plan to slash food stamps for 700,000 unemployed Americans.

-- Stocks plunged toward their worst monthly drop since March as pandemic fears outweighed strong third-quarter growth.
+- Stocks plunged, suffering their worst week and month since March as pandemic fears outweighed strong third-quarter growth.

 - Trump opened 9.3 million pristine acres of rainforest in Alaska to logging and development.